Reuse Reuse Tips

 Reusable bags are a great example of reuse that stops unnecessary waste, and they’re widely available in a variety of shops and supermarkets.
 Old clothes can be repaired or customised to give them a new lease of life, and spare buttons can be kept safely in an old jar for when they’re needed.

 It may be cheaper to repair things rather than replace them.
-For example, shoes can often be re-healed, and machinery or electrical equipment can sometimes be fixed.
-We run a range of classes, providing you with skills, through Adult Education | Leicestershire County Council.
+For example, shoes can often be re-heeled, and machinery or electrical equipment can sometimes be fixed.

 Reusing items as something else